wongxingjun/Algorithms/README.md

 algorithms
 ==========

-Some algorithms implementation.
+Some algorithms implementation, just for killing time. {-_-}

-(1) StringMatching: BF algoritm and KMP algorithm